layershift/enscale-docs/pages/09.database-nodes/03.percona/02.user-creation/docs.10.md

 ---
-title: 'User creation'
+title: 'Percona user creation'
 media_order: 'add-user-phpmyadmin.jpg,add-user-phpmyadmin-2.jpg'
 taxonomy:
     category:
         - docs
 ---

-While you receive the superuser (_root_) login details when your database node is created, this user isn't recommended to be used directly by your application.
+While you receive the superuser (_root_) login details when your Percona database node is created, this user isn't recommended to be used directly by your application.
 For your security, you should create a new user with limited permissions in phpMyAdmin.

 Use the **Go to phpMyAdmin** button from the dashboard to access the admin panel and log in with the credentials you received via email.